VIDA-NYU/reprozip/docs/source/developerguide.rst

 General Development Information
 -------------------------------

-Development happens on `Github <https://github.com/ViDA-NYU/reprozip>`_; bug reports or feature requests are welcome.
+Development happens on `GitHub <https://github.com/ViDA-NYU/reprozip>`_; bug reports or feature requests are welcome.
 If you are interested in giving a hand, please do not hesitate to submit a pull request there.

 Continuous testing is provided by `Travis CI <https://travis-ci.org/ViDA-NYU/reprozip>`_.
 Note that ReproZip supports both Python 2 and 3.
 Test coverage is not very high due to a lot of operations that are difficult to cover on Travis (Vagrant VMs and Docker containers cannot be used over there).